-Military personnel are subordinated to the Military Criminal Code, The Military Administration of Justice Act and the Disciplinary Code.
+Military personnel are subject to the Military Penal Code, the Military Administration of Justice Act and the Military Disciplinary Act.

-These contain both rights and obligations for military personnel.
-In peacetime, the Military Criminal Code and the Disciplinary Code apply to serving military personnel.
-They also apply to demobilised personnel, as far as duties of demobilisation are concerned.
-During an armed conflict the Military Criminal Code and the Disciplinary Code apply e.g. to all personnel - whether military or civilian - in the armed forces.
-Criminal and disciplinary jurisdiction is extended to Danish military personnel serving outside Denmark, including Peace Support Operations.
-From January 2018 the Military Criminal Code, The Military Administration of Justice Act and the Disciplinary Code apply to military personel serving in the Ministry of Defence and Ministry's agencies.
+In peacetime, the Military Penal Code and the Military Disciplinary Act apply to military personnel in active service and discharged personnel regarding military duties imposed on such personnel after their discharge.
+During an armed conflict, the Military Penal Code and the Military Disciplinary Act apply to all personnel - whether military or civilian - in the armed forces.
+Criminal and disciplinary jurisdiction extends to Danish military personnel serving outside Denmark, including participation in Peace Support Operations.

 Military criminal cases are tried before the regular (civilian) courts.
-In general the Legal Procedure Act applies to all cases concerning breach of the Military Criminal Code as well as breach of the (civilian) Criminal Code committed by military personnel during or related to their service or outside the service but on military installations.
-The Military Administration of Justice Act only contains a few modifications to the Legal Procedure Act, the most important being that The Judge Advocate General's Corps is responsible for the investigation and prosecution of criminal cases under military jurisdiction, exercising authority equivalent to that of the police and public prosecutors in civilian criminal cases.
-The corps is not under the command of the Chief of Defence but is an independent body directly under The Ministry of Defence.
-Other military authorities have no specific or independent authority to investigate and prosecute in criminal cases.
+In general, the Civil Administration of Justice Act apply to all cases concerning violations of the Military Penal Code as well as violations of the Civil Penal Code committed by military personnel when the violation relates to the service or has been committed in or because of the service, within a military area, or in military quarters provided.
+The Military Administration of Justice Act only contains a few modifications to the Civil Administration of Justice Act.
+The most important modification is that the Military Prosecution Service is responsible for the investigation and prosecution of criminal cases under military jurisdiction, exercising authority equivalent to that of the police and public prosecutors in civilian criminal cases.
+The Military Prosecution Service is an independent body subordinate only to the Minister of Defence.
+Other military authorities have no specific or independent authority to investigate and prosecute criminal cases.